Developing the Ideal Workplace for New Workforce Generation

-There are a lot of factors that go into creating the ideal workplace for the new workforce generation, and these factors often transcend what we might often consider to be the hallmarks of a perfect work environment (i.e. company culture, available resources, brand recognition, or even compensation and benefits).
+There are a lot of factors that go into creating the ideal workplace for the new workforce generation, and these factors often transcend what we might often consider being the hallmarks of a perfect work environment (i.e. company culture, available resources, brand recognition, or even compensation and benefits).

 These factors go beyond what might typically come to mind when we think about creating the ideal workplace, and they include things like technology, flexibility, and diversity.

 Here’s how you can cultivate a millennial-friendly workplace:

 Remember that millennials are digital natives.
 It takes more than just an attractive salary package to secure top talent.
 Updating to state-of-the-art technology could make the difference between being able to hire an incredibly qualified new programmer to your team or a subpar candidate who is somewhat familiar with Microsoft Excel.

 Providing your team with modern tools and resources is pivotal to their production of quality work.
 Advanced software and cloud resources facilitate jobs and the ease with which we can access data, which is unsurprisingly positively correlated to job satisfaction (Forbes 2019).

 New technology is definitely an investment, but incorporating the most up-to-date features can ensure your team is able to work not only more efficiently, but also more creatively.
 It’s important to note, however, that shifting to the most up-to-date features may require some additional training for the existing team.
 Think of it as an opportunity to help your team develop new skills while keeping your company on top in an increasingly competitive market.